5.9 The earthquake hit off the coast of Oregon, west - ExBulletin

 Blanco break is one of the most active errors in the seismic point of view and can produce hundreds of earthquakes every year.
 However, many earthquakes are less than 3 and are only recorded with an earthquake.

 Ginnie Sandoval is an Oregon Connect correspondent for the magazine Journal.
-Sandoval can be accessed on [email protected] or on x on Ginniesandoval.
+Sandoval can be accessed on [email protected] or x on @Ginnesandoval.

 |